VishwaP98/DeepLearning-with-TensorFlow/README.md

 -> Used <b>squared_mean_error</b> as loss function and <b>stochastic gradient descent</b> as the optimizer function since this problem is a linear regression problem.

--> Used </b>Jupyter Notebook</b> on Google Colaboratory to train and test the neural network.
+-> Used <b>Jupyter Notebook</b> on Google Colaboratory to train and test the neural network.